Fauna and Flora International

 Fauna & Flora International (Fauna & Flora) is an international nature conservation charity and non-governmental organization based in the United Kingdom.

 Founded as the Society for the Preservation of the Wild Fauna of the Empire, the society created some of the first game reserves and captive breeding programmes during the 20th century.
 The society's peer-reviewed scientific journal, now known as Oryx, has been publishing conservation science articles since 1904.

 Fauna & Flora is constituted under English law as a company limited by guarantee and is a registered charity with its head office in Cambridge.
 Fauna & Flora has sister organisations in the U.S. and Australia, and a subsidiary in Singapore.
-Fauna & Flora focuses on wildlife conservation, habitat restoration, capacity building, community-based approaches and marine conservation.
+Fauna & Flora works on wildlife conservation, habitat restoration, capacity building, community-based approaches and marine conservation.

-Fauna & Flora has a long history of royal patronage dating back to Edward, Prince of Wales (later Edward VIII), who became the group's patron in 1928.
-Queen Elizabeth II was Fauna & Flora's patron for 68 years after her ascension to the throne until this was delegated to Prince William, Duke of Cambridge in October 2020 to align with his "longstanding work around conservation and support for communities protecting their natural environment for future generations."
+Fauna & Flora had royal patronage dating back to Edward, Prince of Wales (later Edward VIII), who became the group's patron in 1928.
+Queen Elizabeth II was Fauna & Flora's patron for 68 years after her ascension to the throne until this was delegated to Prince William, Prince of Wales in October 2020.
 Princess Laurentien of the Netherlands is Fauna & Flora's current president.